bonitasoft/bonita-doc/md/project-documentation-generation.md

 _Required skills_: [asciidoc](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) syntax

 Once the file is generated you can fine-tune it by modifying the output document.
-To do, open the `README.adoc` file with the Studio.
+To do it, open the `README.adoc` file with the Studio.
 The embedded editor is divided into three vertical panels:
 * On the left, the source code of the documentation in asciidoc format
 * In the middle, the HTML preview of the document
 * On the right the document outline